Get,

 • You can fill your sandwich and wraps with fresh leafy vegetables.
 Better yet, you can use veggies like lettuce as the wrap itself!
 Hummus and avocado can be good fillers for this healthy snack.

-• When you are cooking some veggies, just toss in some fresh green leafy vegetables and cook them to a stir-fry.
+• When you are cooking some veggies, just add in some fresh green leafy vegetables and cook them to a stir-fry.
 This beats having the vegetables raw.

-• Smoothies may not sound as the most enticing avenue into getting introduced to leafy vegetables.
-However, adding the ones like kale and spinach to a fruit smoothie can be harmless, as you won’t be able to smell.
+• Smoothies may not sound like the most enticing recipe for leafy vegetables.
+However, adding the ones like kale and spinach to a fruit smoothie can be a game changer, as you won’t even be able to smell them.

 • If you are about to enjoy a warm bean or lentil soup, you can add some leafy greens to the bowl!